← Back to all foods

 • Provides iron and magnesium in meaningful amounts for a vegetable

-How to eat spinach
+How to use spinach

 • Wilt spinach into soups, stews, and curries in the last 2 minutes of cooking